 Select configurations for EMR

-High availability is available for EMR services such as HDFS, YARN, Hive, and HBase.
+- EMR services such as HDFS, YARN, Hive, and HBase use the high availability architecture.
 We recommend that you enable high availability for production clusters in the Hardware Settings step.
 If high availability is not enabled when you create an EMR cluster, it cannot be enabled later.

 Master nodes are used to store HDFS metadata and component log files.
 These nodes are compute-intensive with low disk I/O requirements.
 HDFS metadata is stored in memory.
 The minimum recommended memory size is 16 GB based on the number of files.

 - Core nodes are used to store data, run computing tasks, and run processes such as DataNode and NodeManager.

 - If the volume of data stored in HDFS exceeds 60 TB, we recommend that you use instances